 “Superintendent Green, I ask your patience as I prepare my reply.
 I will try to keep my response as non-technical as possible.

-Chicago Digital Consultants is a seven-story office building.
-My observations of their activities tell me that the upper three floors are using a different supercomputer.
+Chicago Cyber Engineering is a seven-story office building.
+My observations of their activities tell me that the upper three floors use a different supercomputer.
 The mainframe I have penetrated shows no execution threads from those employees during most of the day.
-The best way to describe it is that somebody throws a switch, and ‘poof’ they’re gone.
+The best way to describe it is that somebody throws a switch, and ‘poof,’ they’re gone.

-I believe that this other supercomputer is either buried at their location or is off-site.
+I believe this other supercomputer is either buried at their location or off-site.

 Doctor Lewis Morton has designed his operation to be impervious to raids or legal searches.
 Morton has devised all the chat lines to self-multi-erase.
-I believe that he can switch all those employees working on God-knows-what back to legitimate software projects instantly.
+He can instantly switch all those employees working on God-knows-what to legitimate software projects.

 You will find nothing if you go in there with a search warrant.
 Your discovering jack-squat will enable Morton’s legal staff to make getting another search warrant approved impossible.
 Checkmate, so to say.”

 Superintendent Green looked at US Attorney Wolvingham.

 “Joe, is she right about this?”

 “Yes, Javion, Angel’s correct about Morton and his mob buddies.
 She just proved that this fellow is two steps ahead of us.
-We’re going to need more before we can move on this guy.”
+We’ll need more before we can move on this guy.”

-Once again, Attorney General Reynard Landsberg’s face popped up on the conference screen.
+Once again, Attorney General Reynard Landsberg’s face appeared on the conference screen.

 “Special Agent Hendon, understanding that the other directors and I listening to this have no idea what this lady is talking about, can you please explain the national security aspects of what we just heard?”

-“Sir, the Angel here has conclusively proven to us that an organized crime enterprise has penetrated the government and industries’ most secure AI-protected computer systems and may have stolen national security secrets for barter or trade with our enemies.
+“Sir, the Angel here has conclusively proven that an organized crime enterprise has penetrated the government and industries’ most secure AI-protected computer systems and may have stolen national security secrets for barter or trade with our enemies.
 These mobsters are also looting some of the country’s Fortune 500 corporations on a grand scale.

-“Second, she has demonstrated a cyber penetration exploit so sophisticated, that she can get surreptitious control of seventy percent of the world’s computers.
+“Second, she has demonstrated a sophisticated cyber penetration technique, allowing her to get surreptitious control of seventy percent of the world’s computers.
 The difference, I believe, is that while her methods are patently illegal, her intentions are honorable.
 She can be a national asset if we play this right.”

 “But we don’t really know anything about her, do we?”